 Al-Zaytouna Centre and Al Jazeera Centre for Studies in partnership with Al Jazeera Mubasher held a seminar entitled, “The Deal of the Century and its Ramification on Lebanon,” on 16/7/2019, at Ramada Plaza Beirut.

-A selected group of researchers and experts participated in the seminar, including: Dr. Mohsen Mohammad Saleh, the general manager of al-Zaytouna Center; Dr. ‘Abdulhalim Fadlullah, the general manager of the Consultative Center for Studies and Documentation; Jaber Sulaiman, expert on refugee issues; Salah Salam, editor-in-chief of al-Liwaa newspaper; Wadi‘ ‘Aql, member of the political bureau of the Free Patriotic Movement; in addition to a selection of researchers, experts and those interested in the Palestine issue.
+A selected group of researchers and experts participated in the seminar, including: Prof. Dr. Mohsen Mohammad Saleh, the general manager of al-Zaytouna Center; Dr. ‘Abdulhalim Fadlullah, the general manager of the Consultative Center for Studies and Documentation; Jaber Sulaiman, expert on refugee issues; Salah Salam, editor-in-chief of al-Liwaa newspaper; Wadi‘ ‘Aql, member of the political bureau of the Free Patriotic Movement; in addition to a selection of researchers, experts and those interested in the Palestine issue.

 The panelists discussed the historical and political contexts of the “deal of the century,” focusing on its most important parts and latest developments.
 Analyzing the stances of the concerned parties, the possible changes, whether concerning Lebanon internally, or the Arab landscape, in general, and the Palestinian one, in particular.
 The seminar also discussed the possible ramifications of the deal on the Lebanese arena and the risks Lebanon is facing.